Recession is a scary word for every business.

 In times of crisis, business leaders must steer the ship.

-They have to be prepared to put out fires, make tough decisions, and plan strategically for the future based on the changing landscape of today.
+They have to be prepared to put out fires, make tough decisions, and plan strategically for the future based on today’s changing landscape.

 It’s impossible to complete those necessary high-level tasks if your schedule is filled with productivity-stealing mid-level tasks.
 If you’re preparing for a recession or in a recession now, it’s time to start delegating.

 As a leader, your time is one of your business’s most valuable resources.
-Make sure you reserve it for the tasks that will deliver the biggest positive impact on your small business.
+Ensure you reserve it for the tasks that will deliver the biggest positive impact on your small business.

 Don’t give up